DrBiznes/WynnVista/README.md

 ## Go Ham

-- I don't know nothing about java so if you wanna pull request and fix this up go ham.
+- I don't know nothing about java so if you wanna fork this and fix this up go ham.
 - Feel free to use this in your modpack

 ## License